 ‘One China’ Principle

 Beijing and Taipei sharply disagree on the island's status.
-The PRC asserts that there is only "One China" and that Taiwan is an inalienable part of it.
+The PRC asserts that there is only “One China” and that Taiwan is an inalienable part of it.
 Beijing says Taiwan is bound by an understanding reached in 1992 between representatives of the Chinese Communist Party (CCP) and the Kuomintang (KMT) political party then ruling Taiwan.
-Referred to as the 1992 Consensus, it states that there is only one China, but with differing interpretations, allowing both Beijing and Taipei to agree that Taiwan belongs to China, while the two still disagree on which is China's legitimate governing body.
+Referred to as the 1992 Consensus, it states that there is only “one China,” but with differing interpretations, allowing both Beijing and Taipei to agree that Taiwan belongs to China, while the two still disagree on which is China’s legitimate governing body.
 The tacit agreement underlying the 1992 Consensus is that Taiwan will not seek independence.
-Taiwan's KMT accepts the consensus as a starting point for future negotiations with the CCP.
-However, strong Taiwanese political forces, including some leading voices of the Democratic Progressive Party (DPP), have rejected the very existence of the consensus, leaving open the option of a future independent Taiwan.
-The island's president, Tsai Ing-wen, leader of the DPP, is striving for a formula that will not shatter the current stability in cross-strait relations.
+Taiwan’s KMT accepts the consensus as a starting point for future negotiations with the CCP.
+However, the island’s president, Tsai Ing-wen, leader of the Democratic Progressive Party (DPP), has refused to reference the 1992 Consensus when speaking about cross-strait relations.
+Tsai has emphasized that she seeks to build trust with the mainland through various channels of communication to ensure stability in cross-strait relations.
+Other leading voices of the governing DPP have rejected the very existence of the consensus, leaving open the option of a future independent Taiwan.

 "Taiwan has a messy history of invasion, occupation, colonization, refuge, and intermarriage."—Salvatore Babones, University of Sydney